proinsias/an-independent-mind/docs/Books/Stealing Your Life.md

 ---

+If you ask for a raise and get turned down, you might think it’s because your boss is stingy or maybe your work performance isn’t as good as you feel it is.
+But maybe your boss ran a credit check and discovered overdrawn accounts that weren’t in fact yours.
+Assuming that you were a spendthrift, he may have decided not to give you more money to fritter away on indulgences. — location: [341](kindle://book?action=open&asin=B000PDZF4S&location=341) ^ref-45766

+Not his business!
+If you earned a raise, you should get a raise!

+---
 Every time you share a piece of information about yourself, without obtaining a binding guarantee that it will not be sold or shared, — location: [465](kindle://book?action=open&asin=B000PDZF4S&location=465) ^ref-38712

 ---